Wordfest 25@25: Eden Robinson & Emily St. John Mandel

 Buy Their Recommended Books

-To continue with the generosity implicity of the Daisy Chain concept – and help promote the work of authors whose book events have been affected by COVID-19 – we asked the 25@25 authors to highlight a book published in 2020 that they would encourage you to read.
-These books will be available at Owl's Nest and Shelf Life in Calgary (if you buy five or more of the 25@25 authors books or their recommended books, you will receive a 25% discount).
+To continue with the generosity that is at the heart of the Daisy Chain concept – and help promote the work of authors whose book events have been affected by COVID-19 – we asked the 25@25 authors to highlight a book published in 2020 that they would encourage you to read.
+These books will be available at Owl's Nest and Shelf Life in Calgary.
+If you buy five or more of the 25@25 authors’ featured books (either their current title or their backlist) or their recommended books, you will receive a 25% discount.
+Please contact the booksellers for more details about the discount.

 Buy Eden Robinson's Recommended Book: Love after the End: An Anthology of Two-Spirit and Indigiqueer Speculative Fiction edited by Joshua Whitehead